nathanielgreen/terminalaudio/README.md

 # Terminal Audio

-A website built for the music label 'Terminal Audio'.
+A website built for the London based record label 'Terminal Audio'.
 It's purpose is to provide links to Terminal Audio's music as well as information about the label and how to contact them.